lijecaru/carla-display/README.md

 # Carla Display in Web Browser

 This repo is used for displaying Carla in a web browser (i.e. Chrome, Safari...) to realize visulization of Carla in a different (or same) machine.

+Currently only compatible with Carla 0.9.6 version

 ![](images/example.gif)